lilyw114/Artifact-Repository-of-a-Quarter-Long-Internship-with-the-Pacific-Northwest-Railway-Archive/README.md

 ![image](https://github.com/lilyw114/Artifact-Repository-of-a-Quarter-Long-Internship-with-the-Pacific-Northwest-Railway-Archive/assets/126448804/331ae467-5034-472e-8cd4-c08aec2ba086)

 ***Each slide is about the size of a postage stamp, but packed with color and detail, which can be seen when held to the light.
-Dean taught me to scan them using a special set of plastic holders, after brushing dust away with a camel hair paintbrush and a can of air duster.
+Dean taught me to scan them using a special set of plastic holders, after brushing dust away with a camel hair paintbrush (visible in the image) and a can of air duster.
 So beautiful!***

 ![image](https://github.com/lilyw114/Artifact-Repository-of-a-Quarter-Long-Internship-with-the-Pacific-Northwest-Railway-Archive/assets/126448804/1506fb58-79ff-478c-b455-06d7209883ba)

-**Do bear in mind that these images were scanned at 4800 dots per inch, which is six times the level of detail that the United States Geological Survey maintains for their raster data.
+***Do bear in mind that these images were scanned at 4800 dots per inch, which is six times the level of detail that the United States Geological Survey maintains for their raster data.
 Absolutely incredible, even when blown up so large on the computer monitor, the details are minute.
 I am young and slides were before my time, but it is spectacular and far outpaces photographs in my opinion, in terms of storage capability.
 However, a few members of the archive did share that slides are vulnerable to chemical damagage, UV damage, and corruption.***

 ![image](https://github.com/lilyw114/Artifact-Repository-of-a-Quarter-Long-Internship-with-the-Pacific-Northwest-Railway-Archive/assets/126448804/424f570f-df8e-4bb3-a882-3f1e9d9a7ffb)